 Aviation was a driving force in the Los Angeles area.
 Home to Lockheed Martin, some of Howard Hughes’ aircraft facilities were also based in Burbank.
 The eclectic aviator set the U.S. transcontinental record by flying from Burbank to Newark, New Jersey, in just under 7 hours, 29 minutes.

 In addition to jet engines and wide open spaces, Downtown Burbank is about business.
-It is home to North America’s largest IKEA store located on San Fernando Boulevard.
-In fact, there are over 600 local shops, restaurants, and entertainment venues surrounding Burbank Center.
+It is home to North America’s largest IKEA store on San Fernando Boulevard.
+Over 600 local shops, restaurants, and entertainment venues surround Burbank Center.

 But as the town’s nickname confirms, the Media Capital of the World is best known for supporting the television and film industry.
-Endless major Hollywood studio productions have filmed in Burbank over the years.
-The city is currently home to Disney Studios, and Warner Brothers, with Netflix Animation soon to be a new kid in town.
+Endless major Hollywood studio productions have been filmed in Burbank over the years.
+The city is home to Disney Studios and Warner Brothers, with Netflix Animation soon to be a new kid in town.

 But you may be wondering, is Burbank, California, worth visiting?
 Yes, and it’s easy to find dozens of things to do in the city.
 Because whether you are looking for art, film tours, quirky boutique shopping, or exciting history, at the end of the day, Burbank is all Southern California.

 Looking for a luxury hotel near the Warner Brothers Studio in Burbank?
 Look no further than the Hotel Amarano Burbank-Hollywood!
 This contemporary hotel offers on-site dining and an outdoor swimming pool, and all rooms include Wi-Fi and bottled water.
 The Hotel Amarano Burbank-Hollywood features comfortably furnished rooms with luxury linens, a bathrobe and minibar.
 A flat-screen TV with complimentary satellite and an iPod docking station are included.